ChloesueunChoi/cprg-218-lab-2/recipes.md

 - 2 eggs
 - 2 tsp vanilla extract
 - 2 cups semisweet chocolate chips
+- 2 cups mint chocolate chips

 Instructions:
 1. Preheat oven to 375°F (190°C).
 2. Combine flour, baking soda, and salt in a bowl.
 3. Cream together butter, white sugar, and brown sugar until smooth.
-4. Beat in eggs one at a time, then stir in vanilla.
+4. Beat in eggs one at a time, then stir in vanilla and put the chocolate chips
 5. Gradually blend in the dry ingredients.
 6. Stir in chocolate chips.
 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.